Phase-Aligned RoPE for Mixed-Resolution Diffusion Transformer: Acknowledgements

-In~\cref{sec:derivation}, we present the derivation of Equation~6 from the main text.
-In~\cref{sec:additional_results}, we provide additional analyses, qualitative results, comparisons, ablations, and overhead breakdowns. \cref{sec:add_experimental_settings} details further experimental settings, while \cref{sec:add_backgrounds} explains the background concepts used throughout the paper. \cref{sec:discussion} presents a discussion of limitations.
-In~\cref{sec:prompts}, we list the prompts used to generate qualitative results.
+In \cref{sec:additional_results}, we provide additional results, comparisons, ablations, overhead breakdowns, and analyses.
+In \cref{sec:derivation}, we present the derivation of Equation~6 from the main text. \cref{sec:add_experimental_settings} details further experimental settings, while \cref{sec:add_backgrounds} explains the background concepts used throughout the paper. \cref{sec:discussion} presents a discussion of limitations.
+In \cref{sec:prompts}, we list the prompts used to generate qualitative results.
 We also include a supplementary video for comparisons on text-to-video generation.